dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## Combo SFR types

-Often there are two or more adjacent SFRs for a hardware module that are combined together into a single variable - this is specified by a combo SFR type definition.
-When a PIC contains multiple instances of the hardware module, multiple variables can be defined with a common type definition.
-This type can be used to define a parameter to a subroutine which allows that subroutine to work with all instances of the hardware module.
+Often there are two or more adjacent SFRs for a hardware module that can be combined to form a single multi-byte ioreg variable - this is specified by a "combo SFR" type definition.

 An example would be the Analog to Digital Converter (ADC) in the PIC18F2520.
 AD: tAD combines five SFRs into a single variable: